davisford/cmake-cpputest/README.md

 The demo source code used here (e.g. `LedDriver` example) was taken from the code from the book [Test Driven Development for Emedded C](http://pragprog.com/book/jgade/test-driven-development-for-embedded-c).
 There isn't very much code, but I just used it as a simple demonstration of a cross-platform build environment that promotes tdd in embedded c.

 **Goals**
-* Support dual targeting
+* Support dual targeting...*not yet, still just targeting dev machine*
-* Support cross-compiler builds
+* Support cross-compiler builds...*not yet, soon*
-* Support build platform independence
+* Support build platform independence...*only tested on Mac OSX; probably works fine on Linux; theoretically should work on Windows with CMake -- who knows*
-* Provide a _good_ environment for getting started on a new project
+* Provide a _good_ environment for getting started on a new project...*getting there - unit test framework is integrated*
-* Out Of Source Build
+* Out Of Source Build...*CHECK*

 Why?
 I want a cross-platform skeleton project that allows me to quickly start building something on any machine: Linux, Windows, Mac for C or C++.
 I want good test support for it.
 I want to be able to cross-compile for embedded targets -- although this I will probably do with a branch.